jkruppa/gemPlot/README.md

-# gemPlot

-## Calculation and visualization of gemplots (3-dimensional extension of boxplot and bagplot)
+# gemPlot: Calculation and visualization of gemplots (3-dimensional extension of boxplot and bagplot)

 Gemplots are the 3-dimensional extension of the 1-dimensional boxplots and the 2-dimensional bagplot.
 The package calculates a 3-dimensional median, an inner bag that contains 50 percent of the data and an outer bag.